-Attend the 4 month review meeting with Anglia Care Trust.
+Attend the 4 month review meeting with Suffolk County Council Casework team.
 You will be offered this meeting 4 months after your guest arrival date.
-It is best that you have had the conversation with your guest(s) about what will happen at 6 months in advance of the meeting.
+It is best if you can have the conversation with your guest(s) about what will happen at 6 months in advance of the meeting.
 You can then discuss the options at the meeting which will include:

 - Guests finding a new host on the Homes for Ukraine scheme